Contributed By: Shannon Goff Kukulka, Employee Benefits Attorney at Waller

 Notably, President Biden’s recently released FY 2023 budget includes new and drastically increased funds for heightened CAA enforcement in many of the areas discussed above.
 Against this landscape, employers, plan sponsors, and insurers must work together to fulfill their increased and continuing compliance obligations under CAA.

-For more compliance strategies, practical tips, and next steps in managing increased compliance obligations under the CAA, check out the podcast episode on June 27 with Nicole Belles (VP, Product at Springbuk) and Shannon Goff Kukulka (Employee Benefits Attorney at Waller).
+For more compliance strategies, practical tips, and next steps in managing increased compliance obligations under the CAA, check out this podcast episode with Nicole Belles (VP, Product at Springbuk) and Shannon Goff Kukulka (Employee Benefits Attorney at Waller).
 See this and other podcast episodes at springbuk.com/podcast.

 The information provided here does not, and is not intended to, constitute legal advice but is for general informational purposes only.